BrettF5/reading-notes/code301/class-02.md

 1. Children

-/ 2.
+2\.
 What is the big difference between props and state?

 State is handed within the component and updated with the component, Props you will need to  re-render outside component.

-/ 3.
+3\.
 When do we re-render our application?

 A re-render will happen when the state of a component changes.
 Also when the component recieves new props.
 Props will need to be re-rendered outside the component.

-/ 4.
+4\.
 What are some examples of things that we could store in state?

 1. User Input
 1. Toggle State
 1. Counters
 1. Conditional Rendering
 1. API Data
-1.

 ---
+## Things I want to know more about
+I want to know more how React works and will be working on some examples from some of the website listed below

 Bookmark and Review: